ejbuckworth/Paper/paper.md

 # Title
-Sleeping Patterns of an Elderly Dog.
+Simulations of Sleeping Patterns of an Elderly Dog.

 #Author
 Emma Buckworth
+John Smith

 #Introduction
 We present timings of Pepper's wake up times throughout the day the 18/11/25.